Some interesting birational morphisms of smooth affine quadric $3$-folds: Introduction

 {\bf Stronger estimate:}

 {\bf Weaker estimate:}

 \end{conjecture}

 Part 1 of the above conjecture is solved in Lemma \ref{Lemma4}.
-If $f_c$ indeed satisfies Conjecture \ref{Conjecture3}, then it is a primitive map, see Section 2 for detail.
-Conjecture \ref{Conjecture3}, if holds, also implies that Conjecture \ref{ConjectureAlgebraicInteger} does not hold, see Section 2.
-Indeed, the experimental results in Section 2 seem to indicate that the limit exists, and moreover is contained in the interval $[\log 2.0890, \log 2.1071]$.
+If $f_c$ indeed satisfies Conjecture \ref{Conjecture3}, then it is a primitive map, see Section 3 for detail.
+Conjecture \ref{Conjecture3}, if holds, implies that Conjecture \ref{Conjecture2} (and hence also Conjecture \ref{Conjecture1}) and Conjecture \ref{ConjectureAlgebraicInteger} do not hold, see Section 3.
+Indeed, the experimental results in Section 3 seem to indicate that the limit exists, and moreover is contained in the interval $[\log 2.0890, \log 2.1071]$.
 That the polynomial $2t^3-3(t^2-1)-4t$ in part 2 of Conjecture \ref{Conjecture3} is irreducible over $\mathbb{Q}$ can be easily checked by many means.
 (For example, if it were to be reducible over $\mathbb{Q}$, then it would have at least one root in $\mathbb{Q}$, which then must be half of an integer.
 Using computer softwares such as Mathematica, one finds that the given polynomial has 3 real roots lying between $-2.5$ and $2.5$, and no half integer in this interval is a root of the polynomial.)

-An intriguing phenomenon seen in the experiments and utilised as an approach towards part 3 of Conjecture \ref{Conjecture3} can be heuristically supported by the next result.